NateEpps/ncc4/README.md

         * Nested function calls ⚠️ _First draft_
             * _Note: don't forget to align the stack- 16 bytes?_
     * [Scanner] Assignment, sort of
-        * Recognize non-function identifiers, some sort of stub
+        * Recognize non-function identifiers, some sort of stub ⚠️ _Stub exists_
         * Assignment operator (_Remember to filter out rvalues_)
     * [NEW Parser] Statements
     * [🧪] Test refactor ✅ _see_ __Test Suite__ _section for more details_